Working with Subreports

-- If the destination is a banded panel, select in the panel to open the Subreport dialog box.
+- If the destination is a banded panel, select the mouse button in the panel to open the Subreport dialog box.

-- Select Browse to select the report which contains the report tab you want to use as the subreport.
+- Select the Browse button to select the report which contains the report tab you want to use as the subreport.
 This report must belong to the same catalog as the primary report.

 - Select the required report tab as the subreport from the Report Tab drop-down list, which contains the names of all the report tabs in the specified report.

-- In the Field tab, select Add, then in the Choose Component dialog box, add the components in the subreport you want to interlink with the primary report with conditions.
-If the required components use different datasets, you need to add them respectively; however, as long as the components are based on the same dataset, you can add them all at a time.
+- In the Field tab, select the Add button, then in the Choose Component dialog box, add the components in the subreport you want to be interlinked with the primary report with conditions.
+If the required components use different datasets, you need to add them respectively; however, as long as the components are based on the same dataset, you can add them all at the same time.

-After adding the components, you can change them by selecting on the right and then selecting the new components.
+After adding the components, you can change them by selecting the ellipsis button on the right and then selecting new components.

 - If the subreport has parameters and you do not want to specify values for them at runtime, select the Parameter tab to assign values to the parameters.

-- If you want the subreport to return values to the parameters of the primary report, select the Return Value tab and specify the settings.
+- If you want the subreport to return values to the parameters of the primary report, select the Return Value tab and specify the settings according to your requirements.